ravil-96/hobbit/README.md

 # Hobbit

-Hobbit helps you create healthy routines by helping you set habit goals, track your progress, and then motivating you with streaks.
+Studies show that it takes 21 days to form a habit.
+Hobbit helps you create these healthy routines by allowing you to set habit goals, track your progress, and then motivating you with streaks.
+Users are able to register for a Hobbit account, upon login they are able to access thier dashboard where they can add a customised habit, mark as complete for the day/week (depdending on chosen frequency) and see their most recent completion streaks.

 ### Installation